sylefeb/Silice/GetStarted.md

 ```
 20043 /     41 =    488
 ```
 Yes!
-The hardware division is working.
+The integer hardware division is working.

 The window is gtkwave, which is opened on the result of the simulation using icarus Verilog.